WDI-SEA/notes/16-react/react-router/react-router-full.md

 > Remember to stop any React project you currently have running!

 Now let's make the dentist project.
-In your terminal, use `create-react-app` to make a new project called `dentist-website`:
+In your terminal, use `create-react-app` to make a new project called `dental-spa`:

 ```
-$ create-react-app dentist-website
+$ npx create-react-app dental-spa
-$ cd dentist-website
+$ cd dental-spa
 $ npm start
 ```